PeoplesJWilson/stock-market-pipeline/README.md

     - Allow Port 9092 inbound traffic from the CIDR. range corresponding to the __single private IPV4 of the Kafka Server instance above__.
     - Add an IAM role allowing S3 make bucket permissions.
 - After the instance is created, ssh into it
+- install git with `sudo yum install git`
-- Once there, run `git clone https://github.com/PeoplesJWilson/stock-market-pipeline.git` to clone this repo to your instance
+- run `git clone https://github.com/PeoplesJWilson/stock-market-pipeline.git` to clone this repo to your instance
 - Navigate to the __ec2_producer__ folder
 - Add execution privileges to the shell files in this directory with the command `chmod +x *.sh`
 - run the setup script with `./ec2_producer_setup.sh`, answering yes when prompted